 Elevate your video proofing workflows with Ziflow

 Plus, Ziflow has plenty of use cases beyond video files.
-While Ziflow is loaded with powerful video proofing tools, it’s also an ideal workspace for real-time proofing just about any kind of creative file or format.
+While Ziflow is loaded with powerful video proofing tools, it's also an ideal workspace for real-time online proofing of just about any kind of creative file or format—from campaign assets to print materials.